ianrose/ianrose.me/source/_posts/organizing-styles-when-using-typesettings.md

 - articles
 ---

-<span class=dropcap>I</span>f you aren't familiar with Typesettings you can check out the [project page](http://typesettings.io/ "Typesettings Website") that has examples and documentation

-As the prototype started to get more complicated the need to break things into "modules" became apparent.
-Since Typesettings uses Ems I needed settings to quickly adjust specific modules.
+<span class=dropcap>A</span>s the prototype started to get more complicated the need to break things into "modules" became apparent.
+Since [Typesettings](http://typesettings.io) uses Ems I needed settings to quickly adjust specific modules.
 The solution uses Sass variables in a very simple way.
 At the top of the partial for the module I set "font size context" variables for the different sizes.
 This makes it easy to maintain the mixins and functions for that specific module:

 ```scss
 // This is part of the _btn.scss